LazerLambda/Promptzl/docs/source/tutorial_causal_lms.rst

     It is also possible to show a progress bar by setting the :code:`show_progress_bar` parameter to :code:`True` and set the :code:`batch_size` to a desired value if the model does not fit on the GPU.

-Calibration is usually not necessary in causal models.
+:ref:`Calibration` is usually not necessary in causal models.

 Evaluation of the Predictions
 -----------------------------